designsystemau/RFCs/RFC-by-stage/1-approved/rename-system.md

 - to update of all references of "AuDS" to "GOLD"
 - Other branding updates
 - A Press Release or Blog post indicating this has occurred
+- Rename npm handle to `@gold.au`
+- Update casing of org from `Design System AU` to `Design System Au`

 This would **not** require:

-- Change to the npm handle or Github org, as the organisation would be the same
+- Github org and organisation remain named `Design System Au`

 ## Technical details